 What are the consequences of a misdirected email?

 In some circumstances, misdirected emails can simply be inefficient and embarrassing.
-When an email and/or attachment doesn’t contain any sensitive data, then the person just needs to be made aware, apologize, and resend their email to the correct recipient.
+When an email and/or attachment doesn’t contain any sensitive data, then the person just needs to be made aware, apologise, and resend their email to the correct recipient.

 However, most employees will use email at some time or another to share sensitive information.
-This could be client data, service users’ personal data, or even project IP that’s private to their organization/authorized third parties.
+This could be client data, service users’ personal data, or even project IP that’s private to their organisation/authorised third parties.
 Where data of this kind is sent in a misdirected email, the outcome is typically more severe.

 Data privacy regulations are only getting more stringent.
-In Europe, GDPR set the tone for how organizations need to protect sensitive information in the digital age.
+In Europe, GDPR set the tone for how organisations need to protect sensitive information in the digital age.
 In the US, we’re seeing states following this trend, with the California Consumer Privacy Act (AB-375) a little over two months away from being implemented and one of the strictest regulations when it comes to protecting data.
-The penalties for non-compliance can be severe – opening organizations up to significant fines and litigation from affected data subjects.
-Media coverage/reporting of the breach can have impacts on organizations’ reputations and, in some cases, limit the careers of the individual(s) involved.
+The penalties for non-compliance can be severe – opening organisations up to significant fines and litigation from affected data subjects.
+Media coverage/reporting of the breach can have impacts on organisations’ reputations and, in some cases, limit the careers of the individual(s) involved.

 How can you prevent misdirected emails?

 The good news is that advanced DLP and machine learning technology can prevent email data breaches.